poshaughnessy/js-monthly-sep-2016-webvr/src/index.md

   <p>[@poshaughnessy](https://twitter.com/poshaughnessy)</p>
 </div>

--- full-height bg-rollercoaster
+-- valign-top bg-rollercoaster

-## We're on the edge of a new era
+## We're on the edge of a new era...

+-- bg-lights-of-city

+<blockquote style="font-weight:900">&ldquo;VR is the next major computing platform after mobile.&rdquo;</blockquote>

+Mark Zuckerberg

--- full-height bg-cliff
+-- valign-top bg-cliff

-## Presence
+# Presence

+-- valign-bottom bg-grandma

+<blockquote>&ldquo;I've made a lot of applications & nothing I ever created was ever going to make someone
+laugh, cry, recoil, scream or have that reaction that VR lets you have.&rdquo;</blockquote>

+Josh Carpenter

 --